How to Choose & Use Hiking Poles: A Foolproof Guide

 Whether you intend to buy or rent hiking poles, it is good to know a few things first to use them effectively, comfortably, and keep frustration to a minimum.

-If you’re still unsure about trekking poles, borrow a good pair and give them a try, or buy them from a place that will let you return them (whether 30 days or 365 days) if you’re not satisfied.
+If you’re still unsure about trekking poles, borrow a good pair and give them a try, or buy them from a retailer that will let you return them (whether 30 days or 365 days) if you’re not satisfied.